zheddhe/github-fastapi/README.md

-# github-fastapi
+# fastapi-training
-training for fastapi
+training repository for fastapi